antoniocr010/vue-movie/README.md

 ### Getting started

-1.Get your API-Key=? at https://www.themoviedb.org/
-and the authentication token
+1.Get your Token and API-Key=? at https://www.themoviedb.org/ and the authentication token
 2.add auth token in services folder
 3.Run npm run serve to start the web application